 The 10-story museum (five above and five below ground) includes 250,000 square feet of building envelope, primarily consisting of a multi-layered skin with a permeable filigree exterior of bronze-colored panels that were inspired by southern ironwork.
 The panels act as a brise soleil, helping to reduce solar heat gain and glare while still providing the building with openness to daylight.
 The facade program also includes sloped glazing, skylights, glass soffits, and storefront systems.

-The latest addition to the Smithsonian Institution is a powerful statement with the museum’s distinctive facade connecting traditional African American architecture and craftsmanship with 21st century building materials.
+The latest addition to the Smithsonian Institution is a powerful statement with the museum’s distinctive facade connecting traditionally African American architecture and craftsmanship with 21st-century building materials.
 By day, the facade moderates sunlight into the interior while preserving unrivaled panoramas to the surrounding landscape and monuments.
 By night, the facade has already been used as a canvas for digital projection, radiating the museum’s message outwards.

-For more information about the new National Museum of African American History and Culture building, you can view their webpage here.
+For more information about the National Museum of African American History and Culture building, you can view their web page here.

 Photos 1-8 courtesy of Alan Karchmer / NMAAHC